coady/waiter/README.rst

 .. code-block:: python

+   from waiter import wait, suppress

    for elapsed in wait(delays):     # first iteration is immediate
-      try:                       # then each subsequent iteration sleeps as necessary ...
+      with suppress(exception):     # then each subsequent iteration sleeps as necessary ...
          break
-      except ...:
-         continue

    for _ in wait(delays, timeout=n) # standard convention for ignoring a loop variable
       ...                           # won't sleep past the timeout